supertokens/blog/content/supabase/index.md

 ## Conclusion

 In the end, the authentication solution you choose depends on your use case.
-For apps where you need to quickly setup simple authentication flows, Supabase Auth is a great choice, but, for startups or mid-level organisations looking for an open-source authentication solution that can grow with their organisation, SuperTokens is a great choice.
+- For apps where you need to quickly setup simple authentication flows, Supabase Auth is a great choice.
+- For startups or mid-level organisations looking for an open-source authentication solution that can grow with their organisation, SuperTokens is a great choice.